-Scotia Global Equity Fund (formerly Scotiabank Global Growth Fund) (the "Company"), was incorporated in the Cayman Islands on June 23, 1994 and is registered under The Mutual Funds Law (revised) of the Cayman Islands.
+Scotia Global Equity Fund (the "Company"), was incorporated in the Cayman Islands on June 23, 1994 and is registered under The Mutual Funds Act (revised) of the Cayman Islands.
 The Company is an open-ended investment company which may issue and redeem its shares at a price based on the underlying net asset value.
 The address of the registered office is 18 Forum Lane, 2nd Floor, Camana Bay, Grand Cayman, P.O.
 Box 501, KY1-1106.
 The Company's redeemable participating shares are listed on the Cayman Islands Stock Exchange and are registered for distribution in Trinidad and Tobago and in Jamaica.
-Prior to March 7, 2019, the Company's redeemable participating shares were also listed on the Dutch Caribbean Stock Exchange.
-Effective March 7, 2019, the Company's redeemable participating shares were de-listed from the Dutch Caribbean Stock Exchange.